We will support your success and help reach your highest potential!

 Applications to both PTCAS and the ETSU School of Graduate Studies must be completed by May 1.
 Any completed applications received by January 15 will be considered for admission to the Physical Therapy program before the standard interview period that takes place in late summer.
 This early interview process is called early decision.
-The application deadline for the January 2016 entry level DPT class is May 1, 2015.
+The application deadline is May 1st.

 National Physical Therapy Exam (NPTE) pass rates, and employment rates of our DPT